Durio oxleyanus

 Durio oxleyanus is a perennial plant species of tree in the family Malvaceae.
 It was once placed in the family Bombacaceae.

 The IUCN list the species as near threatened.

 It is a popular plant for food among humans and orangutans.

 Names

-In English it goes by common names like isu, durian lai, oxyleyanus durian, Durian Hutan, Durian, and Durian meragang.
+In English it goes by common names like isu, durian lai, oxleyanus durian, Durian Hutan, Durian, and Durian meragang.

 The native names include: durian beludu in Malaysia; durian daun in Sumatra; durian sukang or simply sukang in Brunei and Sabah; and kerantongan or kerantungan in Kalimantan.

 Description

 Trees in species can grow up to 45 meters or up to 50 meters tall and have dark brown bark.
 It has a self-supporting growth form too.

 Fruits

 The fruit the tree produces fruits that are edible.
 With a smooth creamy texture with a sweet flavor similar to banana or grape.
 The fruits are gray and are 15 to 20 centimeters in diameter.